 Use only the white vanilla version of either one.
 The chocolate version will have artificial flavoring you do not want.
 If you use white almond bark, break it up to help it melt quickly.

-What nuts to use?
+🥜What nuts to use?

 Use lightly salted skinless peanuts—dry roasted to eliminate all water, which will affect the chocolate.

-Christmas Candy Recipes
+🎅Christmas Candy Recipes

-Try these easy crock pot candy recipes like Crock Pot White Chocolate Almond Clusters and Crock Pot Fudge.
-Or try these oven recipes, like Christmas Crack Candy, Pretzel Candies, or the popular Candied Nuts.
+Try these easy crock pot candy recipes like Crock Pot Fudge.
+Or try these oven recipes, like Christmas Crack Candy, Pretzel Candies, or the popular Cinnamon Candied Almonds.

-↕️Crock pot Size and making a bigger or smaller recipe
+↕️Crock pot size and making a bigger or smaller recipe

 My original recipe produced 98 candies and had no variability.
 My current recipe makes 48 pieces and is more flexible.
 The serving size is about one tablespoon—use a heaping kitchen teaspoon.
 Make your candies a little small, says the guy who has eaten hundreds of these.